Last Updated on January 29, 2023 by Andrew Shih

 Use the information provided on the screen, and type in the admin URL (with https://www….com/wp-admin) on the browser.
-It will bring you the login screen where you can enter the login ID and password given to you.
+It will bring you to the login screen, where you can enter the login ID and password given to you.

 Now you are in your WordPress website as the administrator.
 This is where you can configure your website.

 The theme will be the face of your blog.
-You want a theme that coveys your brand, offers seamless user experience, and plenty of customization functionality to meet your need.
+You want a theme that conveys your brand, offers a seamless user experience, and plenty of customization functionality to meet your need.

-Picking an ideal WordPress theme can be an exciting process but can also take quite a bit of time to find the perfect one.
+Picking an ideal WordPress theme can be an exciting process, but it can also take quite a bit of time to find the perfect one.
 There are thousands of free WordPress themes available; some are better suited for blogging, photography, restaurant, sports, etc.

 The good news is you can easily preview how your site will look with the theme, activate, or switch to another theme quickly within a few clicks.
 So you are never locked down to a theme.

-The main downsides with free themes are their limited functionality and customizability.
-You may find yourself spend considerable time trying out different free themes and trying to work around the limitations.
+The main downsides of free themes are their limited functionality and customizability.
+You may find yourself spending considerable time trying out different free themes and trying to work around the limitations.
 The lack of functionality is why most people opt for a premium theme.

-A premium theme generally cost between $50 to $60.
+A premium theme generally costs between $50 to $60.
 It is a worthy investment to make your blog site look stunning and save yourself time.

 In case you are wondering, this site uses a premium Soledad theme, and I have used the Newspaper premium theme as well.
 Both are good themes to use.

 To pick a theme, simply go to Appearance > Theme.
-You will be able to add more themes, customize the theme, change the active theme, or purchase the premium theme.
+You can add more themes, customize the theme, change the active theme, or purchase the premium theme.

 BLOG TIP: If you want to hire a webmaster to do the work for you, the webmaster can help you pick on a premium theme.
 I would suggest YOU purchase the theme yourself, so you are the owner of the license, not your webmaster.
 You can give the license key to the webmaster to complete the installation.

-There are thousands of WordPress plugins available, which is what WordPress so powerful and yet daunting.
-Most likely, you can find a list of plugins to meet your need.
+There are thousands of WordPress plugins available, which is what WordPress is so powerful and yet daunting.
+You can most likely find a list of plugins to meet your need.
 It can take quite a bit of time to sift through all the plugins, so here is the list of my recommended plugins.